andre-argolo/andre-argolo/README.md

 👋 Hi there, I’m @andre-argolo!
 ---------------------------
-I'm a junior software developer and I'm currently learning and working with:
+I'm a junior software developer and I'm currently learning and working with Java, Python.
-  > Python

-  > Java

-  > PostgreSQL
+I'm interested in Web development, Data engineering, and clean code!

 🏠 - Brazil.